BBillot/SynthSeg/README.md

 If you wish to run SynthSeg on the GPU, or to train your own model, you will also need the usual deep learning libraries Cuda (10.0), and CUDNN (7.0).

-3. Go to this link (UCL onedrive), and download the missing models.
+3. Go to this link [UCL dropbox](https://liveuclac-my.sharepoint.com/:f:/g/personal/rmappmb_ucl_ac_uk/EtlNnulBSUtAvOP6S99KcAIBYzze7jTPsmFk2_iHqKDjEw?e=rBP0RO), and download the missing models.
 Then simply copy them to [models](models).

 That's it !
 You're ow ready to use this tool ! :tada: